 In addition, Medicaid applications can now be processed in a single session and citizens can find out their eligibility in real time.
 Initially, the State of Colorado anticipated they would have to be able to provide 20% real-time eligibility for citizens, but such is the completeness of the solution, in the first 6 months they have been able to reach a nation-leading 70%.
 Michael Brown, Deputy CTO, estimates this amounts to savings of $5 million in employee time thus far.

 More than that, PEAK has empowered citizens by transforming Colorado into a more transparent government and providing the information that citizens need.
 As a thought leader in the public sector, the State of Colorado has received a number of innovation awards for their work, including being awarded the Computerworld Laureate award in two consecutive years.

 “Colorado citizen lives are better with a transparent government built on systems of integration.
 MuleSoft’s Anypoint Platform has been instrumental in the success of the healthcare exchange,” said Brown.

 The overall vision for the State of Colorado is to deliver a quality customer journey for their citizens that provides them a single point of contact to find and consume all of the data and service that they need.
 In order to execute on this vision, they plan to expand their connected health insurance marketplace model and build a broader citizen engagement platform, leveraging the integration and cloud capabilities already deployed with PEAK.

 As Brown said, “We are a cloud first, mobile first and API first state.
-We are constantly looking for opportunities where we can use technology to provide enterprise level services to our citizens.
-MuleSoft’s Anypoint Platform and Salesforce enables us to make that vision a reality.”
+We are constantly looking for opportunities where we can use technology to provide enterprise-level services to our citizens.
+MuleSoft’s Anypoint Platform and Salesforce enable us to make that vision a reality.”